claypilat/claypilat.github.io/newpage.md

 - You get two instances
 - Additional instances can be purchased as add-ons
 - Its reccomended that you have 1 production instance and two sandbox ones.

+## Managing Instances

+Its possible to swtich an instance from Production to Sandbox OP Sandbox to Production.
+Its also possile to reset a Sandbox instance but not the production one.
+Its also possible to delete a sandbox instance, but again, not the Production instance.
+It's possible to copy the Dynamics 365 application and all data from any instance to a Sandbox instance.

+There are two copy types, Full(without production data), and Minimal (without production data.)
+This is only available for paid Dynamics subscriptions.